 The cinema is the quintessential artistic medium of the 20th century; it is the meeting point of literature, poetry, theater, painting, photography, essay, music, and dance.
 Yet those who look at, make, or study movies have a tendency to segregate it from the other arts.
-This curated selection is meant to place a diverse array of films specifically focused on the Black experience in conversation with the highly impactful works of Glenn Ligon, which are based on the words of literary masters like James Baldwin and Zora Neal Hurston.

 Frame to Frame is guest curated by Carlos Valladares, a writer, critic, and curator based in New York City.
 He has written for Gagosian Quarterly, n+1, the San Francisco Chronicle, and others.
 He received his Bachelor's from Stanford University in Film and American Studies, and is currently a doctoral candidate in Film and Art History at Yale, studying French cinema of the 1960s.
 He has taught on such topics as Latin American film and literature, the French New Wave, screenwriting, Classical Hollywood.